Donald Griffin - Obituary

 He was preceded in death by his parents, Ryland and Myrtle Nichols Griffin; his son, Scott James Gauthier; and sister Barbara "Bobbie" Humphries McKithern.

-Those honored to serve as pall bearers are Christopher Arnold, Micah Arnold, Jerry Bradley, Charles Humphries, David Humphries, and Kevin Humphries.
+Those honored to serve as pall bearers are Christopher Arnold, Micah Arnold, Charles Humphries, David Humphries, Kevin Humphries and Ivan Robertson.

 Thanks to family and friends for always being there with calls, prayers and visits during this time.
 You mean so much to us.